punyhumangames/ArcPluginsDocumentation/docs/arcinventory/tutorials/simplefps.md

 * Body Armor
 * Passive Slot 1
 * Passive Slot 2
-* N Bag slots
+* 12 Bag slots

 The Primary Weapon and Secondary Weapon slots can hold Active Items (IE: weapons that can be held in the character's hand), and for the sake of this tutorial, we'll say that only Pistols can go in the Secondary Weapon slot and any active items can go into primary.
 Head and Body armor require items that fit directly in that slot, but Passives can hold any passive item except Head and Body armor.
 N Bag Slots means that you have any number (lets say 12) slots that can hold any item, but if the item is in that bag slot it does nothing.

+To Achieve these different behaviors, we need to add `Inventory Processors` to the inventory.

 Open BP_YourCharacter and navigate to the Inventory Component on it.
-There, you will see 'Bag Slot Count'.
-Set that to 12 (Note, you can bind it to a GameplayAttribute, and the bag will resize as that attribute changes).
-This gives us N Bag Slots.
+There, you will see an array of Inventory Processors.
+We want to add 3 processors, Bag Processor, Equipment Processor, and Active Processor.
+We'll use the default tags for each for this tutorial.

+!!! tip
+    The Bag, Active, and Equipment processors allow for you to set the slot tags they will look for.
+We're going to use the default values for this tutorial.

+For the 12 bag slots, we need to configure the Bag Settings.
+Set the property to to 12.
+This will give us our Bag Slots.

+!!! tip
+    There is a Bag Processor that allows for binding to a Gameplay Attribute.
+While we wont cover it in this tutorial, if you want a resizable bag, this is a good way to do that!

 From there, in the Inventory Layout section, Create 6 array elements.
 These will be our custom slots.

 In slot 0, we want to have a primary weapon.
-So, in the Tags, Give the slot the Active item tag and the Equipment tag (Ensure you set these in the Arc Inventory settings in the project settings).
+So, in the Tags, Give the slot the Active item tag `Inventory.Slot.Active` and the Equipment tag `Inventory.Slot.Equipment`.
 This will denote this slot as both an Active and Equipment slot, and those behaviors will activate when an item is placed into this slot.
 We also want to indicate that this is the 'Primary Weapon' slot, so create a new tag `Inventory.Slot.PrimaryWeapon` and give it to this slot.

 In this slot's filter, we want to create Filter Query that accepts `ANY(Inventory.ItemType.Weapon)`, and check 'Force Single Stack'.
 This will cause the Inventory to check if any item attempting to be placed into this slot contains the `Inventory.ItemType.Weapon` tag, and it will only accept items with 1 stack.
 We'll set the items up later.

 Secondary Weapon is similar to Primary weapon.
-Give it the Active and Equiment tags, and create a tag named `Inventory.Slot.SecondaryWeapon` and grant it.
+Give it the Active and Equipment tags, and create a tag named `Inventory.Slot.SecondaryWeapon` and grant it.
 In the filter, create a query that checks for the `Inventory.ItemType.Weapon.Pistol` tag to ensure that only pistols can be placed in this slot.

 For Head and Body Armor, we want to set the Tags to be have the Equipment Tag, and a tag for it's name (ie `Inventory.Slot.HeadArmor`).
 In the Filter, Ensure that the query is looking for `ANY(Inventory.ItemType.Passive.Head)` and Body respectively.
 We also want to force single stack.